 It also represents more hard work for the bees next season.
 They have to rebuild all the comb needed for the frames.

-What is a Honey Extractor
+Use a Honey Spinner or Extractor

 Tangential extractors require the beekeeper to sling honey out of one side of the frame at a time.
 You must manually flip the frames to do the other side.
 In this case, extracting honey takes longer – but it still gets the job done.

 - Regular knife – often heated in a bowl of hot water and then wiped dry